4 Ways to Transfer Files from Google Drive To OneDrive in 2023

 Just like all other manual methods, this option is not ideal for the following reasons:

 • Google Docs, Google Sheets, Google Slides and other documents created online are represented in your Google Drive desktop app as links and not the actual files.
-If those links are dragged to a different location, they would still be pointing to your Google Drive account.
+If those links are dragged to a different location, they will still be pointing to your Google Drive account.

 • The Google Drive app will not display the files and folders that are shared with you.
 You will not be able to drag and drop them.
 To save these documents, download them from the "Shared with me" section of your Drive in a browser and then upload them to your OneDrive account.

 • The desktop apps for cloud drives are not optimized for working with large volumes of files.
-If you have a large account (over 10 GB and/or over 10 000 files), the process may fail to complete.
+If you have a large account (over 10 GB and/or over 10,000 files), the process may fail to complete.

 • It may take a while for the drives to sync (possibly a week or more) because the apps will be downloading the documents from one online account and uploading them to the other using your hard drive and broadband connection.